seananderson/ggplot2-FISH554/README.md

 3. Install the knitr R package: `install.packages("knitr")`

 4. Open the file `ggplot2-exercises.Rmd` in RStudio.
 This is an R Markdown document.
 See the notes below if you're unfamiliar with R Markdown.
+The data file `Morph_for_Sato.csv` is in the same folder.

 5. Work your way through that file while you read the PDF notes document.
-When you want to check your work, or if you really get stuck, jump over to the [this version](https://github.com/seananderson/ggplot2-FISH554/blob/master/ggplot2-exercises-answers.md) that has the answers.
+When you want to check your work, or if you get really stuck, jump over to [this version](https://github.com/seananderson/ggplot2-FISH554/blob/master/ggplot2-exercises-answers.md) that has the answers.

 ### Working with R Markdown